Current Projects

 In the first phase of this study, we recruited adolescents ages 12-18 with anorexia and enrolled them into one of three treatment arms: FBT alone, FBT plus parent-focused CRT or FBT plus adolescent-focused CRT.
 We collected psychosocial, neurocognitive and behavioral measures throughout the study.
 The ultimate purpose of this project was to determine whether or not CRT improves cognitive flexibility in parents, adolescents or both.
 We found that CRT did, indeed, increase flexibility in youth with AN more rapidly than renourishment alone.

-The second phase of this study is almost complete.
-We will recruit 100 youth with AN and their families to receive either FBT or FBT+Adolescent focused CRT.
+The second phase of this study has closed enrollment.
+We are wrapping up data collection.
 Please see our study page for more information.

 Retrospective chart review (RCR) is a research methodology that uses existing patient-centered data to answer specific research questions.
 RCRs allow researchers to leverage data to examine clinically relevant questions – results can be used to inform practice and subsequent prospective studies.
 We employ best practices in RCR.
 We are currently conducting a number of RCRs to answer a variety of questions: